About Me – Puerto Rican Genealogy Research

 Surnames and towns I have researched extensively:

-Aponte, Alvarado, Cartagena, Santiago, Melendez, Bracero, Miranda, de la Cruz, del Rosario, Reyes, Molina, Barreto, Arroyo, Rivera, Marcial, Torres, Torres, Rolon, Gonzales, and Bonilla.
+Aponte, Alvarado, Cartagena, Santiago, Meléndez, Bracero, Miranda, de la Cruz, del Rosario, Reyes, Molina, Barreto, Arroyo, Rivera, Marcial, Torres, Torres, Rolón, González, and Bonilla.

-Towns I have researched extensively are Aibonito, Adjuntas, Arecibo, Barranquitas, Cayey, Coamo, Juana Diaz, Manati, Mayaguez, Narranjito, Orocovis (Barros), Ponce, San Germán, Vega Alta, Toa Alta, and Yauco.
-You can go to this page, which will take you to the Church Index page, where you can begin to review records for these towns: Church Record Index.
+Towns I have researched extensively are Aibonito, Adjuntas, Arecibo, Barranquitas, Cayey, Coamo, Juana Díaz, Manatí, Mayagüez, Naranjito, Orocovis (Barros), Ponce, San Germán, Vega Alta, Toa Alta, and Yauco.
+You can go to this page, which takes you to the Church Record Index, where you can begin reviewing records for these towns: Church Record Index.

 Before contacting Hijos de Coamo Puerto Rico (HDCPR)

 When you contact me, please provide details about a specific person.
 For example, if you are asking about a relative or need help researching one, please give enough information—for example, the full name of your ancestor.
 In addition, the year range, their hometown, parents’ and grandparents’ names.
 The more information you provide, the better.
-I have extensive research skills and find ancestors for people who have no idea where they may originate.
+I have extensive research skills and help people find ancestors when they have no idea where they may originate.
 It comes naturally to me; I’ve successfully broken brick walls for many.

 Puerto Rican Genealogy and about Hijos de Coamo, Puerto Rico